dhwanshah21/payment-app/README.md

 All data operations (create/edit/delete) are managed in a temporary in-memory array — no external database required.

-## Design considerations
+## 🧠 Design Considerations
-*Replace this: I decided to build X for Y reasons...*

 I designed this application with a focus on simplicity, clarity, and extendability, while adhering to the in-memory constraint outlined in the take-home brief.

- Wallets
+### 💳 Wallets
 Each pay is associated with a contact, simulating a basic peer-to-peer wallet interaction.
 This abstraction lays the groundwork for implementing wallet balances or transaction histories in the future.

- Amount
+### 💵 Amount
 Payments include amount fields with positive-only enforcement and basic validation.
 Decimal support ensures accurate representation of currency, and the system can be extended to support multi-currency formats later.

- Potential Enhancements
+### 🚀 Potential Enhancements

-Introduce persistent storage (e.g., localStorage, SQLite, or Postgres via Vercel/Postgres).
+- Introduce persistent storage (e.g., localStorage, SQLite, or Postgres via Vercel/Postgres)

-Add authentication and per-user wallets using NextAuth.
+- Add authentication and per-user wallets using NextAuth

-Implement optimistic UI updates or real-time sync using a lightweight state manager like Zustand.
+- Implement optimistic UI updates or real-time sync using a lightweight state manager like Zustand

-Support multi-currency payments with automatic exchange rate handling and display.
+- Support *multi-currency payments* with automatic exchange rate handling and display

-Include category tagging, recurring payments, or payment reminders.
+- Include category tagging, recurring payments, or payment reminders

-🛠 Miscellaneous
+### 🛠 Miscellaneous

-Used zod to enforce type-safe payloads for robust input validation.
+- Used zod to enforce type-safe payloads for robust input validation

-Clean separation between data generation, logic, and UI for easier testing and future migration to backend APIs.
+- Clean separation between data generation, logic, and UI for easier testing and future migration to backend APIs

-Mock data allows for full offline usage, making the project easy to evaluate without setup.
+- Mock data allows for full offline usage, making the project easy to evaluate without setup